cartesi/docs/docs/machine/blockchain/hash.md

 The `cartesi.keccak(<word>)` function of the `cartesi` Lua module returns the hash of a 64-bit `<word>`.
 The `cartesi.keccak(<hash1>, <hash2>)` overload returns the hash of the concatenation of `<hash1>` and `<hash2>`.
 In theory, the Merkle tree of the entire machine state could be built from these primitives and [external state access](../host/lua#external-state-access) to the machine instance.
-In practice, most of the state is unused and implicitly filled with zeros, and this allows `machine:update_merkle_tree()` to skip large swaths of the state by using precomputed pristine hashes of all power-of-two sizes.
+In practice, most of the state is unused and implicitly filled with zeros, and this allows `machine:update_merkle_tree()` to skip large swaths of the state by using precomputed pristine hashes of all power-of-2 sizes.
 The `machine:update_merkle_tree()` method is also smart enough to only update the parts of the tree that changed between invocations.

 Tree hashes are used instead of a linear hashes because they support a variety of operations that are unavailable from linear hashes.